mmontalbo/grim_rust/docs/runtime_smoke_tests.md

 For the current milestone:

-- Use `python tools/run_live_preview.py` to launch the viewer and engine together and confirm the intro stream flows end-to-end.
+- Use `grctl scenario run intro-to-office-computer --with-viewer` and confirm the intro stream flows end-to-end.
+Add `--with-retail` only when you need the retail capture pane.
 - Rely on commit history if you need to resurrect the old timeline/hotspot demo captures; none of those CLI flags are available in the trimmed binary.